ironbar/luxai/README.md

 ## Code structure

      |_ luxai: library with code for the challenge
-     |_ forum: all the scritps and notebooks taken from the forum
+     |_ forum: all the scripts and notebooks taken from the forum
      |_ notebooks: jupyter notebooks made during the challenge.
 They start by number for easier sorting.
      |_ reports: documents made during the challenge according to CRISP-DM methodology
      |_ tests: folder with tests for the library